decker-edu/decker/readme.md

 chmod a+x decker
 ```

-## External tools

-Decker uses a few external tools that need to be installed on the system:

-- *rsync* for publishing slide decks and resources
-- *unzip* to extract resources form the executable
-- *decktape* to convert HTML slide decks to PDF format

 ## Installation from source

 1. Install [stack](https://docs.haskellstack.org/en/stable/README/).
 2. Clone this repo.
 3.  `cd decker`
+3.  `stack setup`
 4.  `stack install`

+## External tools

+Decker uses a few external tools that need to be installed on the system:

+- [*rsync*](http://formulae.brew.sh/repos/Homebrew/homebrew-core/formula/rsync) for publishing slide decks and resources
+- [*unzip*](http://formulae.brew.sh/repos/Homebrew/homebrew-core/formula/unzip) to extract resources from the decker executable
+- [*decktape*](https://github.com/astefanutti/decktape) to convert HTML slide decks to PDF format

 ## Usage

 *decker* behaves very much like a build tool.
 It works recursively on the current directory and all subdirectories.
 Markdown files ending on `.md` in those directories are processed and converted to either a reveal.js slide show, a HTML document, or a PDF document, depending on the file name.